hrishi82/mk14-stock-purchase-profit-or-loss/README.md

 2. Take the stocks quantity as well.
 3. Now take today's price of that Stock.
 4. Tell the Profit / Loss, the user's making - in Percentage or in Absolute

+The app is made using vanillaJS, CSS and HTML.